carlitosborja/Softtek_projects/README.md

 * df_status: given a dataframe with order, its articles and article's status (shipped, pending or cancelled) returns the order overall status.

 ## MySQL_project

 This is only a .txt file which includes the command lines necesarry to perform cthe requested queries and statements on MySQL.

+### Other files

+In the tasks_solutions.ipynb you will find as an examples, the solution to the tasks that were solved using the Python_pandas_project module.